LordMike/hass-addons/wundergroundproxy2mqtt/README.md

 # WundergroundProxy2MQTT Home Assistant Add-on

-Uponor floor heating system add-on for Home Assistant
+Interception proxy for PWS updates for Weather Underground which forwards data to Home Assistant

 ## Installation